adias9/fgt-project/README.md

 - Won't add denormalized fields on PurchaseAgreement in implementation due to complexity and time constraints
   - purchase_orders_quantity_total: int (Denormalized)
   - is_complete: boolean (Denormalized = Date.now() > end_date OR purchase_orders_quantity_total == total_quantity)
+- Did not have time to setup boilerplate for automated unit tests, so relied on manual tests of happy paths